 - Identification of case studies where digitalization, artificial intelligence and related technologies are deployed

 - Trends in digitalization, artificial intelligence and related technologies

 - Definition of gaps and priority areas in the domain for energy-intensive processes

 - Identification of potential impacts of digitalization, artificial intelligence and related technologies on targeted industrial sectors

 - Identification of RD&D opportunities for strategic development of tools, methods and applications in the energy-intensive process sectors.

 - Critical analysis collaboratively, and identification of «common target area(s)» of interest by Annex participants

-- The outcomes of Task 1 will highlight the needs, actions and opportunities of applying digitalization, artificial intelligence and related technologies to support energy-intensive process sectors.
-The white paper will help to establish the objectives, the scope and direction of future tasks in the Annex.
+- The outcomes of Subtask 1 will highlight the needs, actions and opportunities of applying digitalization, artificial intelligence and related technologies to support energy-intensive process sectors.
+The white paper will help to establish the objectives, the scope and direction of future tasks in the Task.